-That was six months ago.
+That was in 2013.
 Now, Mary is a successful bike mechanic in her village.

-Mary, 22, has now completed 9th grade where she most enjoyed mathematics and art.
-She comes from a family of eight and is married with two children, Betty and Joseph.
+Mary, then 22, comes from a family of eight and is married with children.
 When asked what her most prized possession is, Mary proclaimed, “Family is what I treasure most.”
 She was pregnant with her second child when she started her bicycle mechanic training.

 She has many clients who are coming to the village to service their bicycles.
 Mary explained that she plans to grow her business by advertising with the local radio station.
 She wants people to get to know her because she has “good qualities, good servicing skills – very good.”